solita/solita.github.com/_posts/2017-07-11-automated-security-testing.md

 - Security Pipeline
 ---

 A Security Pipeline, or Automated security testing, is finally within our grasp!
 This is something we have been waiting for and trying to achieve for a number of years, but there's finally light at the end of the tunnel.
 This post provides a teplate for automating security scans and examines various issues one will encounter implementing that.
+You can find the low level details covered in this post at [Docker DevSec Demo](https://github.com/solita/docker-devsec-demo) repository in GitHub.

 ## Simple: Build security in!